JSBSim-Team/jsbsim/joss_paper/paper.md

 ./JSBSim --end=5400 --aircraft=minimal_ball --initfile=reset00_v2
 ```

-Executing the above command results in the ball characteristics being read, initialized to the state specified in the reset00_v2.xml file, and run for 5400 seconds.
-The position of the ball is logged at 1 Hz in a file named BallOut.csv.
+Executing the above command results in the ball characteristics being read, initialized to the state specified in the `reset00_v2.xml` file, and run for 5400 seconds.
+The position of the ball is logged at 1 Hz in a file named `BallOut.csv`.
 The output file can be read and plotted quickly using tools such as Octave or Excel.

 While this is a minimal example, JSBSim scales to highly complex aerospace vehicles — even rockets with GNC systems and large aerodynamic databases derived from wind tunnel testing — all specified through data files alone.
 In fact, the input metalanguage offers great flexibility in terms of defining properties within a specific FDM, with the availability of a large number of mathematical operators, N-dimensional table lookups and access to the aircraft's metrics and state via the property system.
 In the following example the pitch moment due to elevator (linearly dependent on its deflection $\delta_{\mathrm{e}}$) is defined in terms of a control power coefficient $C_{m_{\delta_\mathrm{e}}}$, function of Mach number (see also \autoref{fig:Cm_delta:e}):